-Santa Rosa Location Santa Rosa Police Department 965 Sonoma Ave Santa Rosa, CA 95404 (707) 543-3600 To the extent of the victim's cooperation and consent, University offices will work cooperatively to ensure that the complainant's health, physical safety, work, and academic status are protected, pending the outcome of a formal University investigation of the complaint.
-For example, if reasonably available, a complainant may be offered changes to academic, living, or working situations in addition to counseling, health services, visa and immigration assistance and assistance in notifying appropriate local law enforcement.
-For students, the University may issue an institutional No Contact Order if deemed appropriate or at request of the complainant or respondent.
-Additionally, personal identifiable information about the complainant will be treated as confidential and only shared with persons with a specific need to know who are investigating/ adjudicating the complaint or delivering resources or support services to the complainant.
+To the extent of the victim's cooperation and consent, university offices will work cooperatively to ensure that the complainant's health, physical safety, work, and academic status are protected, pending the outcome of a formal university investigation of the complaint.
+For example, if reasonably available, a complainant may be offered changes to academic, living, or working situations in addition to counseling, health services, visa and immigration assistance, and assistance in notifying appropriate local law enforcement.
+For students, the university may issue an institutional No Contact Order if deemed appropriate or at request of the complainant or respondent.
+Additionally, personal identifiable information about the complainant will be treated as confidential and only shared with persons with a specific need to know who are investigating/adjudicating the complaint or delivering resources or support services to the complainant.
 Further, the institution will maintain as confidential any remedial actions or protective measures provided to the victim to the extent that maintaining such confidentiality would not impair the ability of the institution to provide the remedial actions or protective measures.

-The University does not publish the name of crime victims or keep identifiable information regarding victims in Public Safety's Daily Crime and Fire Log or online.
+The university does not publish the name of crime victims or keep identifiable information regarding victims in Public Safety's Daily Crime and Fire Log or online.
 Students who are victims may request that Directory Information on file be removed from public sources by contacting:

+Office of the University Registrar

-University Registrar Office Lone Mountain 217 (415) 422-7260 https://myusf.usfca.edu/registration/privacy
+Lone Mountain 217

+(415) 422-7260

+https://myusf.usfca.edu/registration/privacy